Skip to content

 What we know

-Crypto investment fraud encompasses a range of schemes: 'pig butchering' (building fake romantic or social relationships to lure victims into fraudulent trading platforms), fake exchange platforms, pump-and-dump schemes, and celebrity impersonation giveaways.
-The common thread is exploiting the complexity, novelty, and limited regulatory oversight of cryptocurrency markets to steal funds that are typically irrecoverable.
+Crypto investment fraud encompasses a range of distinct schemes: pig butchering, which involves building fake romantic or social relationships over an extended period to lure victims into fraudulent trading platforms, fake exchange platforms that display fabricated account balances, pump-and-dump schemes coordinated across social media groups, and celebrity impersonation giveaways.
+The common thread across all these variants is exploiting the complexity, novelty, and comparatively limited regulatory oversight of cryptocurrency markets to steal funds that are typically irrecoverable once transferred, since blockchain transactions cannot be reversed the way a bank wire or credit card charge sometimes can.

-The FBI's Internet Crime Complaint Center (IC3) 2024 annual report documents $9.3 billion in losses from 149,686 cryptocurrency-related complaints, the highest figures ever recorded by IC3.
-Investment fraud was the top crypto-related crime category at $5.8 billion in losses.
-Individuals aged 60 and over were the most heavily impacted demographic, accounting for $2.8 billion in losses.
-The FBI's Operation Level Up (2024) identified 4,323 active victims of cryptocurrency investment fraud and prevented an estimated $285 million in additional losses, with 76% of identified victims unaware they were being defrauded.
+The FBI's Internet Crime Complaint Center 2024 annual report documents $9.3 billion in losses from 149,686 cryptocurrency-related complaints, the highest figures ever recorded by the agency for this category.
+Investment fraud specifically was the top crypto-related crime category, accounting for $5.8 billion of those losses.
+Individuals aged 60 and over were the most heavily impacted demographic, accounting for $2.8 billion in losses, a pattern consistent with broader elder financial fraud trends documented across multiple fraud categories.
+The FBI's Operation Level Up, conducted in 2024, identified 4,323 active victims of cryptocurrency investment fraud and directly intervened to prevent an estimated $285 million in additional losses, with 76% of the identified victims found to be still unaware they were being defrauded at the time investigators contacted them.

-Pig butchering, where fraudsters spend weeks building fake online relationships before introducing victims to fraudulent investment platforms, has become the dominant form of crypto fraud by dollar value.
-TRM Labs identified at least $10.7 billion in crypto funds sent to fraudulent schemes in 2024.
-The schemes frequently involve professionally designed fake trading platforms that show fictitious profits until victims attempt to withdraw funds.
+Pig butchering, a term derived from the practice of fattening a victim over time before the financial "slaughter," where fraudsters spend weeks or months building a fake online relationship, often romantic, before introducing the victim to a fraudulent investment platform, has become the dominant form of crypto fraud by total dollar value.
+Blockchain analytics firm TRM Labs identified at least $10.7 billion in crypto funds sent to fraudulent schemes globally in 2024.
+These schemes frequently involve professionally designed fake trading platforms, complete with realistic-looking account dashboards, that display fictitious rising profits to keep victims investing further, only revealing the fraud when the victim attempts to withdraw funds and is met with escalating fees, technical errors, or account freezes.

-Regulatory responses include FBI and Secret Service law enforcement operations, FTC enforcement actions, and warnings from securities regulators in multiple countries.
-Consumer protection agencies universally advise: never invest based on an unsolicited contact, never trust investment platforms introduced through social media or dating apps, and verify platforms independently with official financial regulators.
+Regulatory responses include coordinated FBI and Secret Service law enforcement operations, FTC enforcement actions against specific fraudulent platforms, and public warnings from securities regulators in multiple countries.
+Consumer protection agencies universally advise never investing based on an unsolicited contact, never trusting investment platforms introduced through social media or dating apps regardless of how genuine the relationship feels, and independently verifying any platform's registration status directly with official financial regulators before transferring funds.

 Common claims